StarCodes2/alx-backend-storage/0x01-NoSQL/README.md

 - **8-all.py**: Contains a Python function that lists all documents in a collection.
 - **9-insert_school.py**: Contains a Python function that inserts a new document in a collection based on kwargs.
 - **10-update_topics.py**: Contains a Python function that changes all topics of a school document based on the name.
+- **11-schools_by_topic.py**: Contains a Python function that returns the list of school having a specific topic.